 How Can I Find the Right ADD/ADHD Clinic in San Francisco?

 One of the most important choices you can make when it comes to treating your adult ADD is finding a clinic that can effectively treat your condition.
-When looking for an ADD/ADHD clinic in San Francisco, you should find one that has knowledgeable doctors on staff who have been treating adult ADD patients for a number of years.
+When looking for an ADD/ADHD clinic in San Francisco, you should find one that has knowledgeable doctors on staff who have been treating adult ADD patients for several years.
 You should also look for a clinic that creates customized treatment plans that are developed in partnership with their patients.
 The right clinic will have multiple treatment options including counseling, therapy, and prescription medications.